-- The Data Controller of your personal data is PG Europe Sarl based in Luxembourg, at 5 rue de Strasbourg, Luxembourg, L2561. - 2.
+- 1. The Data Controller of your personal data is PG Europe Sarl based in Luxembourg, at 5 rue de Strasbourg, Luxembourg, L2561. - 2.
 The Data Controller can be contacted via email address: cdelsemme@panattoni.com. - 3.
-Your data will be processed for the following purposes: - i. registration and handling of the notification, including for the purpose of investigation the legal basis for the processing is the legitimate interest of the Data Controller in protecting the legal and economic interests of the Data Controller, in particular in detecting and responding to irregular activities of third parties (Article 6(1)(f) GDPR), and in the case of information provided by the whistleblower which includes special categories of personal data concerning the whistleblower, the basis for the processing is the explicit consent of the whistleblower, consisting in the inclusion of such data in the content of the notification (Article 9(1)(2)(a) GDPR); - to inform about the processing of the notification, if a relevant request has been submitted the legal basis for the processing is the Data Controller 's legitimate interest in connection with the submitted request to inform about the status of the case; - iii. to establish or pursue possible claims or to defend against such claims by the Data Controller the legal basis of the processing is the Data Controller 's legitimate interest in defending its business interests (Article 6(1)(f) GDPR). - 4.
-Your personal data may be transferred to entities processing personal data on behalf of the Data Controller, in particular to IT service providers and entities processing your application. - 5.
-Your personal data will not be used to make automated decisions. - 6.
+Your data will be processed for the following purposes: - registration and handling of the notification, including for the purpose of investigation the legal basis for the processing is the legitimate interest of the Data Controller in protecting the legal and economic interests of the Data Controller, in particular in detecting and responding to irregular activities of third parties (Article 6(1)(f) GDPR); - to inform about the processing of the notification, if a relevant request has been submitted the legal basis for the processing is the Data Controller 's legitimate interest in connection with the submitted request to inform about the status of the case; - iii. to establish or pursue possible claims or to defend against such claims by the Data Controller the legal basis of the processing is the Data Controller 's legitimate interest in defending its business interests (Article 6(1)(f) GDPR). - 4.
+Your personal data may be disclosed to entities processing personal data on behalf of the Data Controller, in particular to IT service providers, other companies within the group for the purpose of assessing the notification and entities processing your application/notification.
+Your personal data may be transferred to the police and courts. - 5.
+Your personal data will not be used to make automated decisions.
+If your personal data is transferred to entities outside EU/EEA the EU Standard Contractual Clauses will be used. - 6.
 Your personal data will be processed for the period necessary to complete the investigation.
-The period for processing personal data can be extended each time by the statute of limitations for claims, if the processing of personal data is necessary for the establishment and investigation of possible claims or defense against such claims by the Data Controller. - You have the right to access your data and the right to request their rectification, erasure or restriction of processing. - 8.
+The period for processing personal data can be extended each time by the statute of limitations for claims, if the processing of personal data is necessary for the establishment and investigation of possible claims or defense against such claims by the Data Controller.
+If a notification leads to a report to the police or another authority, personal data will generally be deleted immediately after the case has been closed with the police or the other authority. - 7.
+You have the right to access your data and the right to request their rectification, erasure or restriction of processing. - 8.
 To the extent in which the premise of the processing of your data is legitimate interest, you have the right to object to the processing of personal data due to your specific situation. - 9.
-You have the right to withdraw consent at any time.
+You have the right to withdraw any provided consent at any time.
 Withdrawal of consent does not affect the legality of processing carried out before its withdrawal. - 10.
 You also have the right to lodge a complaint to the supervisory authority responsible for personal data protection in the Member State of your habitual residence, place of work or place of alleged infringement. - 11.
 Providing data is voluntary, however, even if the notification is anonymous, the Data Controller will take steps to clarify the information provided.